 My family is now a family of 5 with the addition of my newest daughter born in Nov 2017.

 That being said, our grocery budget hasn’t changed that much since her birth.
-Currently, we spend $160/week on groceries for our family.
+We spent $160/week on groceries for our family around that time.
+Now that she’s grown and our older 2 daughters are in middle school, we’ve expanded that to $220/week.

 But when money was tight a few years back, we spent about half that.